-- The accounting policies followed and assumptions made regarding the Police Pensions Account are in line with those set out in Note 1, Accounting Policies. - 2.
-The Police Pension Scheme is administered by Capita Plc. under contract. - 3.
-There are no investment assets of the fund.
-The payments in and out of the Pension fund are balanced to nil each year by receipt of additional contributions from the General Police Fund, which in turn is reimbursed by a specific Home Office grant (Top Up Grant). - 4.
+- 1. The accounting policies followed and assumptions made regarding the Police Pensions Account are in line with those set out in Note 1, Accounting Policies; - 2.
+The Police Pension Scheme is administered by Capita Plc. under contract; - There are no investment assets in the fund.
+The payments in and out of the Pension fund are balanced to nil each year by receipt of additional contributions from the General Police Fund, which in turn is reimbursed by a specific Home Office grant (Top Up Grant); Lump Sum Benefits paid include £3.73m paid to Police Officers to settle claims made as a result of - 4.
+Lump Sum Benefits paid include £3.73m paid to Police Officers to settle claims made as a result of incorrect commutation factors being used in lump sum calculations.
+The payments were off-set by a provision of £3.480m made in 2014/15.
+Also see Note 21.
+Provisions (page 58) for further detail; - 5.
+The Pension Account includes an adjustment to income and expenditure to reflect unauthorised payment charges (tax liabilities) as a result of the payments outlined in 4. above.
+The cost of these charges was dealt with centrally by the Home Office and HMRC however they are disclosed, as if settled by the Pension Fund and reimbursed by a specific Home Office Grant; and - 6.
 The Pension Fund's financial statements do not take account of future pension obligations after the 31st March 2016.
 However these are presented on the Balance Sheet under Net Pension Liability with detailed disclosures in Note 40, Defined Benefit Pension Schemes.